Lovrom8/RSMods/README.md

 * Q: Who made these mods, and how can I thank you guys?
 * A: Thank you for showing interest in the project.
-We spent a good two months working on this project trying to flesh it out so people would enjoy using it.
+We spent over ten months working on this project trying to flesh it out so people would enjoy using it.
 The developers are mainly: LovroM8 (Lovro), and Ffio1 (Ffio) but we received a lot of help from ZagatoZee (ZZ), Kokolihapihvi (Koko), and L0fka.
 All we ask for is a quick thank you, and those can either be sent by starring this project on Github, telling your Rocksmith friends, or just coming into the Discord and saying "Thank You".
 I know it sounds like it's not much, but it really makes our day(s).

 * If you have any questions, feel free to reach us in the [r/Rocksmith Discord](https://rocksmith.rocks/discord) in the #rsmods channel, or in the #general channel of the [CustomsForge Discord](https://discord.gg/cf)